Before withdrawing from a college course

-speak with your college advisor or financial aid counselor to determine how dropping the course will affect your financial aid.
+speak with your college advisor, financial aid counselor, or academic advisor to determine how dropping the course will affect your financial aid and gpa.
 Your financial aid may require that you complete a specific amount of units per semester; withdrawing from a course may take you under that load.
 You can enroll in another course, as long as the date for adding classes hasn't passed.

-Withdraw from the college class online or by phone.
+You can withdraw from the college class online or by phone.
 Withdraw using the same online or phone number you used to enroll.
 This option is usually only available for the first couple of weeks after the course starts.

 If you withdraw from the course soon enough, you may qualify for all or part of the course fees.
 Immediately go to the cashier's office to inquire about a refund for dropped classes.
 Also return books for that class, so you can receive a full refund.
 The bookstore may not allow textbook and material returns if the items are unwrapped or are returned after a certain date in the semester.